nVotesOrg/nMix/docs/guide.md

 {
-"id":"<an alphanumeric id for the election>", "name":"<a human readable name for the election>", "modulus":"<the safe prime modulus p of the multiplicative subgroup G*p used for ElGamal encryption>", "generator":"<the generator g of the multiplicative subgroup G*p used for ElGamal encryption>", "items":<the number of ballot sets (for example, questions) in the election>, "ballotbox":"<the RSA public key of the ballotbox>", "trustees":["<a list of RSA public keys for each trustee>"]
+"id":"<an alphanumeric id for the election>", "name":"<a human readable name for the election>", "modulus":"<the safe prime modulus p of the multiplicative subgroup G*q used for ElGamal encryption>", "generator":"<the generator g of the multiplicative subgroup G*q used for ElGamal encryption>", "items":<the number of ballot sets (for example, questions) in the election>, "ballotbox":"<the RSA public key of the ballotbox>", "trustees":["<a list of RSA public keys for each trustee>"]